linuxdeploy/linuxdeploy-plugin-qt/README.md

 - `$EXTRA_QT_PLUGINS=pluginA;pluginB`: Plugins to deploy even if not found automatically by linuxdeploy-plugin-qt
   - example: `EXTRA_QT_PLUGINS=svg;` if you want to use the module [QtSvg](https://doc.qt.io/qt-5/qtsvg-index.html)
 - `$EXTRA_PLATFORM_PLUGINS=platformA;platformB`: Platforms to deploy in addition to `libqxcb.so`.
 Platform must be available from `QT_INSTALL_PLUGINS/platforms`.
+- `$EXCLUDE_QT_PLUGINS=pluginA;pluginB`: Specify Qt plugins to exclude from deployment.
+Useful for excluding specific SQL drivers or other plugins not needed by the application.

 QML related:
 - `$QML_SOURCES_PATHS`: directory containing the application's QML files — useful/needed if QML files are "baked" into the binaries. `$QT_INSTALL_QML` is prepended to this list internally.
 - `$QML_MODULES_PATHS`: extra directories containing imported QML files (normally doesn't need to be specified).
+- Missing dependencies of a plugin are now handled as a non-fatal error, emitting a warning instead.
+This allows the build process to continue even if some plugins have unmet dependencies, which can be particularly useful for plugins that are not essential for the application's functionality.